unifolia/herald/README.md

 - CC block data.
 - PC block data.
 - Block order.
-- Selected global MIDI channel, if one is set.

 Load saved files with **Load Preset**.
 The loader validates the shape of the preset file before applying it, so that you can't just load anything.